pradeep-raja/WinMan/README.md

 **Build**

-Open WinMan.sln with Visual Studio 2013 and select Relese configuration and build.
+Open WinMan.sln with Visual Studio 2013 and select Release configuration and build.